-In a fire or other emergency situation, the Charge Nurse is the Incident Manager (IM).
+In a fire or other emergency, the Executive Director/Director of Care or the Charge Nurse is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest so you are easily identified as the person in charge enter site specific procedure with location of where vest. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN Code Green policy enter site specific procedure e.g. nurse from a specific RHA/neighbourhood). - 5) Assign a Nurse for each triage zone (3 red, yellow, green). as per Code Green policy enter site specific procedure e.g. nurses from specific RHAs/neighbourhoods). - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.
-As per code green policy enter site specific procedure). - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
-As per our emergency staffing plan enter site specific procedure). - 9) Assign a team member as Runner to be a communication link for updates.
-In the event of a total communication shutdown, the pre-designated external communication centre will be activated and the runner will provide ongoing relaying of messages.
-Designated runner assigned by IM. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
-Designated manager assigned by IM - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
-Designated manager assigned by IM. - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries.
-The RFC would be the point of contact for the family members. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out each floor has an assigned member as instructed by the charge nurse.

-- 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) As required by IM - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.
+- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest/label so you are easily identified (vest is kept in information center). - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+See duties of TN ADOC assigned as Triage Nurse - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
+(Nurse from 3rd floor and any nurses that come to help after fan out calls completed). - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas.
+(PSW) - Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
+Reception/Scheduling Coordinator - 9) Assign a team member as Runner to be a communication link for updates.
+In the event of a total communication shutdown, the pre-designated external communication center will be activated and the runner will provide ongoing relaying of messages. - 10) Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
+ED/DOC Designate will coordinate emergency response with external support. - 11) Assign a team member in each RHA/neighborhood to account for all residents in their RHA/neighborhood.
+(PSW A on each RHA). - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out PSW in respective units will monitor point of access doors, Screeners will monitor main entrance. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) Screeners/CSA to monitor traffic. - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed. - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.